 The History of the Jack-in-the-Green

 The Jack-in-the-Green was (and indeed is) a traditional participant in May celebrations and May Day parades in the UK.
-A large framework is covered in combinations of foliage and flowers and is often topped with an intricate crown of flowers.
+A large framework is covered in combinations of foliage and flowers and is sometimes topped with an intricate crown of flowers.
 The Jack then parades or dances, often accompanied by attendants as well as Morris Dancers, musicians and assorted unusual characters.
 Modern Jacks are usually closely associated with Morris teams.

 The earliest known record of a Jack-in-the-Green is from The Morning Chronicle and London Advertiser of 2 May 1775:

 “Jack of the Green had made his garland by five in the morning, and got under his fhady building by seven…”